Cartoniol/CarND-LaneLines-P1-master/writeup_CarND-LaneLines-P1.md

 ### 1. Pipeline description.

 The pipeline consisted of 5 steps.
-The pipeline process one image at time.
+The pipeline processes one image at time.
 Image can come from a folder or a video

 1- Garyscale conversion;